OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/solution/v1/README.md

 # More Information

-Your project is now initialized with Teams Toolkit!
-You can continue to develop your project with the latest Teams Toolkit features.
+Your project have been initialized to continue local development with the latest Teams Toolkit local debug features.

-> **Note**: If you wish to host your application in Azure, we recommend you to re-create your project directly using the latest Teams Toolkit.
+> Note: If you wish to host your application in Azure, we recommend you to re-create your project directly using the latest Teams Toolkit.

 ## Debug

 Start debugging the project by hitting the `F5` key in Visual Studio Code.
 Alternatively use the `Run and Debug Activity Panel` in Visual Studio Code and click the `Start Debugging` green arrow button.

-## Rollback
+### Know about project structure and file change

-All the files of the origin project are archived to the `.archive` folder.
-The archive log file `.archive.log` provide detail information about the archive process.
+There are some configuration changed in your project to make it compatible with the latest Teams Toolkit.
+Your original project files are archived to the `.archive` folder.
+You can refer to `.archive.log` which provides detailed information about the archive process.

-We recommend to use git for better tracking file changes before migration.
+> Note: We recommend to use git for better tracking file changes before migration.

 ## Edit the manifest